 My perception is that politicians take less interest in improving the standard of education and living because they know that they would neither listen nor elect them once the poor come to know about their corrupt practice.
 Political parties make promises in their election manifestos to reduce employment, poverty, and corruption.
 But this can’t be achieved without education rankings.
 To me, education comes as a discipline, which is all-pervasive.
 Enshrined in our directive principles and ensuring our countrymen, “right-to-education” makes me feel that we possess the right to educate.”

 Even when we have ushered in the new millennium, education remains a password to those who make an arrogant assertion that they know best and serve the public interest an interest, which they determine.
 By the perception entrenched with our people’s British subjugation, elitist education, best high schools occupied the center stage to produce Macaulay’s clones who were Indians muted to be “English in taste, in opinion, in morals, and intellect.”
 “Educated slaves became strong props to sustain the British rule.”
-Lord Curzon favored bureaucratization of education since he opined that education rankings institutions had become factors for producing political revolutionaries.
+Lord Curzon favored bureaucratization of education since he opined that educationfor producing political revolutionaries.
 By the Act of 1919, education was transferred to the province.

 When we educate, we are involved in politics.
 Educators often think of education as being disjointed from politics.
 In fact, education is perhaps the most political activity in the community.
 The state has always influenced what is taught in educational institutions.
 The society’s thesaurus (and in some cases religious) ideology colors the content of learning and emphasizes various aspects.
 In fact, based on where the child was educated within India-whether it was a large city or a village, whether the school used English or a regional language as a medium of education, among other factors- the child will have a different world view.
 However, based on the syllabus, education in India has largely strived towards imparting a temperament of religious, political, and social tolerance.
 The social mores and hierarchies often seep into the arena of learning and color education.